fkbenjamin/BlockChainIntro/README.md

 # An Introduction into Blockchain
 I created this repository in order to explain the basics of blockchain to some friends and family.
 If you have any comments, if I explained something wrong or if you just want to say "Hi", just send me an email to flo.liss@gmail.com
-If you want to support me, I  really appreciate donations to 0x00000

 # Abbreviations
 I will use the following abbreviations: